quinncomendant/ChipiChat.lbaction/README.md

 - `help`: Display a short user guide.
 - `history`: Display recent conversation history.
 - `export`: Save conversation history to a file in ~/Downloads/.
-- `clear`: Erase all conversation history (otherwise, conversations are stored up to one week).
+- `clear`: Erase all conversation history (otherwise, conversations are saved for the duration defined by the `history_expiration_days` config option).
 - `cache`: Open the cache directory in the Finder.
 - `config list`: Show current configuration settings.
 - `config reset`: Reset all configuration options to default.